-This subject will examine the role of technology in crime.
-It will investigate the motivations, methodology and victims of cybercrime.
-The subject will study past and current cyber threats, and examine these new type of offences.
-The subject will look at the expansion of victimisation and evaluate the effectiveness of institutional and investigative responses to cyber threats.
+In this subject you will examine the role of technology in crime and investigate the motivations, methodology and victims of cybercrime.
+You will study past and current cyber threats, and examine these new type of offences.
+The expansion of victimisation will be looked at and you will evaluate the effectiveness of institutional and investigative responses to cyber threats.

 |Faculty||Faculty of Society & Design|